 If you enjoy visiting Southern towns that are full of charm and personality, Bluffton is an idyllic spot!
 It's situated halfway between Hilton Head Island, SC, and Savannah, GA, and is about a 30-minute drive from either location.
-If you decide to make a day trip to the area, here are the things you shouldn't miss.
+Should you decide to make a day trip to Old Town Bluffton, here are the things you shouldn't miss.

 FTC Disclosure: This post contains affiliate links, which means we may receive a small referral fee from purchases at no additional cost to you.
 You can read our affiliate policy here.